↑

 straw filter for backpacking

 You can also get water bottles with a filter built right into them.
-One thing you should keep in mind is that it takes quite a bit of effort to suck water through a filter bottle or straw.
+But one thing you should keep in mind is that it takes quite a bit of effort to suck water through a filter bottle or straw.
 You’ll probably have sore face muscles after a day of sucking water through one of these.

 However, they are a convenient solution for shorter backpacking trips where you don’t want to carry an extra pump filter.
 And some are designed to make it easier to drink water through the filter.